lofi-instruments/seaotter/README.md

 ![SeaOtter-image](https://github.com/user-attachments/assets/cee67654-6314-4e95-b6d7-7baa934fe3be)

 The Sea Otter Keyboard is a one-key keyboard designed by Lo-Fi instruments, featuring a 3D printed otter-shaped case, key switches, and artisan keycaps.
 It's the perfect compact keyboard for those who love unique and functional designs.
 The default setting is Ctrl + S (save shortcut key).
 It supports Via and Remap.
+The default key switch is Jwick Semi-Silent.
+Since it uses hot-swappable sockets, the key switch can be changed.

 [日本語版ページはこちら(Click here for Japanese Instructions)](https://github.com/lofi-instruments/seaotter/blob/main/README_ja.md)